 International migration of nurses

-The feminized nature of nursing and of nursing migration gives women from India and the Philippines an unprecedented opportunity to train and migrate within the skilled professions rather than in low skilled, precarious work traditionally associated with women’s migration (Gaetano and Yeoh 2010).
+The feminized nature of nursing and nursing migration gives women from India and the Philippines an unprecedented opportunity to train and migrate within the skilled professions rather than in low skilled, precarious work traditionally associated with women’s migration (Gaetano and Yeoh 2010).
 While acknowledging that precariousness and marginalization may still characterize some nurses’ migrant experience (George 2005; Pratt 1999), the potential for greater earnings and improved quality of life through migration is possible.
 The Philippines has long been the world’s primary source of migrant healthcare labour, providing domestic workers and healthcare professionals (predominantly nurses) to over 50 countries worldwide (Lorenzo et al. 2007; Romualdez Jr. et al. 2011; Thompson 2017).
 Over 100,000 Filipino nurses were deployed on a temporary basis between 1997 and 2009, while a further 24,000 found permanent overseas positions in the same period (Romualdez Jr. et al. 2011).
-Significantly more nurses have also left on non-nursing employment contracts and are likely to be found as domestic workers, nannies, and students.
-While the Philippines has a reputation as the leading supplier of nurses to global markets (Choy 2003), India has also emerged as providing nurses for global demand, with recent media reports suggesting about 25,000 trained nurses are leaving India annually to work overseas (Times Now 2016).
-Data from the destination end also suggest these two nations top the migrant nurse source rankings; with the National Council of State Boards of Nursing in the US (the most significant destinations for internationally trained nurses) indicating that in 2016 India and the Philippines were the top two countries in terms of the number of nurses applying to take US nursing registration exams (NCSBN 2016).
+Significantly more nurses have also left on non-nursing employment contracts as domestic workers, nannies, and students.
+India has more recently began to provide nurses for global demand, with recent media reports suggesting about 25,000 trained nurses are leaving India annually to work overseas (Times Now 2016).
+Data from the destination end also suggests these two nations top the migrant nurse source rankings; with the National Council of State Boards of Nursing in the US indicating that in 2016 the Philippines and India were the top two countries in terms of the number of nurses applying to take US nursing registration exams (NCSBN 2016).

-Within the Philippines, large-scale migration has long sustained the countries’ development goals, and migration can be understood as state-sponsored and state-managed (Guevarra 2010).
-Due to its large emigration of domestic workers and nurses over the past four decades, the Philippines is often at the forefront of global commitments to ensure the mainstreaming of gender into migration policy (Tigno 2014).
-Some have hailed the Philippines as being a ‘prototype of a labor exporting country’ (Semyonov and Gorodzeisky 2005, 47) for the government’s commitment to protecting and promoting migrant rights, yet others disagree.
-Calzado (2007) argues the protection of rights is prioritized so the government can decrease the risks associated with migration.
-Tigno (2014), conversely, believes the notion of protection is part of a wider discursive strategy to legitimize the Philippine government’s strategy of labour export in the eyes of its populace and of the international community.
-While the actual extent to which the government offers protection to female migrants has been long disputed (Cai 2011; Tigno 2014), the implementation of Republic Acts such as the Migrant Workers Act, and the Magna Carta of Women are important in helping to ensure responsible migration and in offering equal access for women to training, resulting in the Philippines being ranked globally in the top 10 in terms of gender equity (World Economic Forum 2016).
+Within the Philippines, large-scale migration has long sustained the countries’ development goals, and migration is both state-sponsored and state-managed (Guevarra 2010).
+Over the past four decades, the Philippines has been at the forefront of global commitments to ensure the mainstreaming of gender into migration policy (Tigno 2014).
+Some hail the Philippines as being a ‘prototype of a labor exporting country’ (Semyonov and Gorodzeisky 2005, 47) for the government’s commitment to protecting and promoting migrant rights, yet others disagree (Cai 2011; Tigno 2014).
+Tigno (2014) believes the notion of protection is part of a wider discursive strategy to legitimize the Philippine government’s strategy of labour export in the eyes of its populace and of the international community.
+Regardless, the implementation of Republic Acts such as the Migrant Workers Act, and the Magna Carta of Women are important in helping to ensure responsible migration, and in offering equal access for women to training, resulting in the Philippines being ranked globally in the top 10 in terms of gender equity (World Economic Forum 2016).
 The relative success of nurse migrants in destination countries in comparison with domestic workers and healthcare assistants, their economic earning capacity, improved status, and increased mobility, freedom, and rights, has made nursing one of the most popular degrees in the Philippines; this is increasingly the case in India as well (Bhutani, Gupta, and Walton-Roberts 2013).